-- peptide vaccines, which use small proteins from HIV to trigger an immune response
+- Peptide vaccines use small proteins from HIV to trigger an immune response.

-- recombinant subunit protein vaccines, which use larger pieces of proteins from HIV
+- Recombinant subunit protein vaccines use larger pieces of proteins from HIV.

-- live vector vaccines, which use non-HIV viruses to carry HIV genes into the body to trigger an immune response (The smallpox vaccine also uses this method.)
+- Live vector vaccines use non-HIV viruses to carry HIV genes into the body to trigger an immune response.
+The smallpox vaccine uses this method.

-- vaccine combinations, or “prime-boost” combinations, which use two vaccines one after another to create a stronger immune response
+- Vaccine combinations, or “prime-boost” combinations, use two vaccines one after another to create a stronger immune response.

-- virus-like particle vaccines, which use a non-infectious HIV lookalike that has some, but not all, HIV proteins
+- Virus-like particle vaccines use a noninfectious HIV lookalike that has some, but not all, HIV proteins.

-- DNA-based vaccines, which use DNA from HIV to trigger an immune response
+- DNA-based vaccines use DNA from HIV to trigger an immune response.

-The study was stopped when researchers found that the vaccine did not prevent HIV infection or reduce the viral load.
-In fact, 41 people on the vaccine became infected with HIV, while only 30 people on a placebo became infected.
+The study was stopped when researchers found that the vaccine didn’t prevent HIV transmission or reduce the viral load.
+In fact, 41 people on the vaccine contracted HIV, while only 30 people on a placebo contracted it.

-There’s no proof that the vaccine made people more likely to get infected with HIV.
-However, with the previous failure in 2007 of Ad5 in a study called STEP, researchers grew concerned that anything that caused immune cells to attack HIV might increase the risk of HIV infection.
+There’s no proof that the vaccine made people more likely to contract HIV.
+However, with the previous failure in 2007 of Ad5 in a study called STEP, researchers grew concerned that anything that caused immune cells to attack HIV might increase the risk of contracting the virus.

-A follow-up study called HVTN 100 is now underway in South Africa.
-It’s testing a modified version of the RV144 regimen.
-And an exciting larger study, called HVTN 702, will also follow up on RV144.
-That study will also take place in South Africa and involve about 5,400 people.
-It’s the first major HIV vaccine trial in seven years.
+HVTN 702 will also take place in South Africa and involve about 5,400 people.
+HVTN 702 is exciting because it’s the first major HIV vaccine trial in seven years.
 Many people are hopeful that it will lead to our first HIV vaccine.
 Results are expected in 2021.